 Zoom Application Is Popular, the Stock Exploded

 The story of the Zoom application is a story of success.
 It’s a professional video-chat application that hundreds of thousands of people tried in the last months, in the quarantine.
-You can organize Zoom meetings, online conferences, but also simple private calls between 2-3 persons.
-The Zoom stock price is increasing in times of quarantine and after.
+You can organize team meetings in Zoom, large online conferences, but also simple private calls with 2-3 persons.
+The Zoom stock price increased in times of quarantine and after that.
 Better, jumping, exploding, moving on an exponential curve.
-The shares of the company developing the application more than tripled this year already.
+The shares of the company developing the application surged approximately 600 percent this year already.
 (Ticker: NASDAQ:ZM, not to be confounded with other similar names.)

 Plenty of Zoom Alternatives

 But the video-chat or video-meeting market is huge.
 In the quarantine, hundreds of millions of people have used some video-chat software, or “virtual meeting services”.
 The virus sped up the long-existing digitization trend.
-But aren’t Zoom stocks overvalued already?
+Aren’t Zoom stocks overvalued already?

-We found 29 other video-chat systems in approximately 20 minutes in our memories and in some list posts.
+We found 35 other video-chat systems in a short time in our memories and some other list posts.
 Most of them have a general-purpose.
 Others specialize in some user groups, such as gamers, teachers, businesses, or Apple users.
 We mix professional and private purpose applications in the next list because many of them are useful in several use cases.
 Or the developers target various groups.
+Small businesses may use free services and don’t even need payed ones.

 Let’s Zoom in on Savings in the Crisis!

-Because there are a lot of free solutions and because of the crisis, everyone is thinking very much about what to spend money on.
+Because of so many free solutions and because of the crisis, everyone really thinks about what to spend money on.
 This can limit the revenues of similar companies.
 Plus, the competition isn’t sleeping either.
 Zoom alternatives are working hard to improve their services now that the demand for them has increased.
+Many users may stay with the videochat-solutions of Google, Microsoft, or Facebook, integrated in their other services, packages.

 But sure, it is also possible that the Zoom App will become a market leader and everyone will use this product.
 Just as about a third of humanity cannot live without Facebook.